Fourth out: When runs score

 The motivation for making a fourth out is to nullify a scored run, either by putting out the runner who had scored (on appeal, if the player failed to tag up after a catch) or putting out an additional runner who is forced to advance.

 No run may score on an inning-ending play in which the third out is a force out or one that occurs before the batter reaches first base.
 In other words, if a run scores, but there is a force out, that run is nullified.
 It is not uncommon for a runner to reach home plate before the third out is made by force out.
 The runner does not score but is counted as left on base.

 It is also common that the third out might come on a non-force tag out after another runner reaches home plate.
 By extension of these two rules, the "fourth out" covers the case where the third out is not a force out, but a subsequent out is.
 Since the force out counts before the run scores, it must also count before the third out.

 Examples

 There are no known MLB examples of a fourth out changing places with a prior out, cancelling a run.
-The situations where a fourth out may be recognized are exceedingly rare, but some hypothetical examples and four real examples where the fourth out rule did come into play are noted below:
+The situations where a fourth out may be recognized are exceedingly rare, but some hypothetical examples and seven real examples where the fourth out rule did come into play are noted below:

 Hypothetical examples

 An appeal force out

-Suppose three runners are on base with two outs, and the batter hits the ball within the field of play for an apparent hit.
+Three runners are on base with two outs, and the batter hits the ball within the field of play for an apparent hit.
 Two important facts are required: